 - Mediastinoscopy is a procedure in which an incision is made at the top of the breastbone and a thin, tube-like instrument with a light and lens for viewing is inserted to allow a view of the organs, tissues, and lymph nodes between the lungs.

-- Pleurodesis is a procedure in which fluid is drained from the pleural space and then chemicals or drugs are used to create a scar between the layers of the pleura to stop the build-up of fluid in the pleural cavity.
+- Pleurodesis is a procedure in which fluid is drained from the pleural space, and then chemicals or drugs are used to create a scar between the layers of the pleura to stop the build-up of fluid in the pleural cavity.

 Thoracic Surgical Oncologists Are Key to the Management of Pleural Mesothelioma

-Because surgery plays such a central role in the diagnosis, staging, and management of malignant pleural mesothelioma, thoracic surgical oncologists are integral parts of the multidisciplinary team.
-They assist in achieving an accurate diagnosis, identifying the specific histologic subtype, and appropriate course of treatment as well as in accomplishing macroscopic complete resection of visible disease and the alleviation of symptoms.
+They assist in achieving an accurate diagnosis, identifying the specific histologic subtype, and an appropriate course of treatment, as well as in accomplishing macroscopic complete resection of visible disease and the alleviation of symptoms.Ā

 Terri Heimann Oppenheimer